Creating a File System, Mount Target, and Export

 A mount target is an NFS endpoint assigned to a subnet of your choice.
 The mount target provides the IP address or DNS name that is used in the mount command when connecting NFS clients to a file system.

-You can reuse the same mount target to make many file systems available on the network.
+You can reuse a mount target to make many file systems available on the network.
 To reuse the same mount target for multiple file systems, create an export in the mount target for each file system.
+The file system and mount target must be in the same compartment and the same backing store pool when you create an export.

 Caution: